Key events since Catalonia independence vote

 OCT 2: INTERNATIONAL CONCERN

-The European Commission calls on Madrid and the separatists to hold a dialogue, while the UN urges Spain to investigate the violence.
+The European Commission calls on Madrid and the separatists to hold talks, while the UN urges Spain to investigate the violence.

 Puigdemont demands the withdrawal of national police from Catalonia and calls for international mediation.